Cynthia Pelayo: Career

 Early in her career, Pelayo worked as a journalist for Chicago community outlets, including Time Out Chicago.

-Her publications include the poetry collections Poems of My Night (2016), Into the Forest and All the Way Through (2020), and Crime Scene (2022); the short story collection Lotería (2023); and the novels Children of Chicago (2021), The Shoemaker’s Magician (2023), Forgotten Sisters (2024), and Vanishing Daughters (2025).
+Her publications include the poetry collections Poems of My Night (2016), Into the Forest and All the Way Through (2020), and Crime Scene (2022); the short story collection Lotería (2023); and the novels Children of Chicago (2021), The Shoemaker's Magician (2023), Forgotten Sisters (2024), and Vanishing Daughters (2025).

 In 2025, Pelayo co-wrote the Marvel Comics one-shot White Tiger: Reborn, part of the Marvel Voices: Comunidades line, with a story illustrated by Moisés Hidalgo.

+In 2026, Pelayo published It Came from Neverland, a horror novel set during World War I that reimagines the Peter Pan mythology through the perspective of an adult Wendy Darling.
+The novel received starred reviews from Library Journal and Booklist.

+Also in 2026, Pelayo edited Something Followed Us Home: Tales of Latiné Horror (Atria/Primero Sueño Press, September 2026), an anthology of Latiné horror fiction in which she also appears as a contributor.

 In 2025, Newcity included Pelayo on its Chicago Lit 50 list.
 She is co-publisher of Burial Day Books, a press focused on horror writing.